 Cassandra imbued a confidence and connection with the ‘Oss during her seventeen years of Teazing and this was something that would also develop within me after years of experience.
 One’s reflexes need to be quick due to the unpredictable behaviour of the ‘Oss and also the crowd.

 The Teazer’s role is to attempt to control the crowd as well as keep an eye on Penglaz, making space for her to move around while protecting her from intoxicated people who step into her path or attempt to get too close which could result in injury.
 There were specific signals Cassandra used to bring out the personality of Penglaz, to laugh, dance and also stand still if needed.
 The stomping and snapping move of the ‘Oss is one that takes a considerable amount of practice as the timing of the snap of the jaw and stepping need coordination.
-My son Rhys accomplished this move quickly and it was impressive.
+My son Rhys accomplished this move quickly to excellent effect.

 Boekka has had three changes of colours, image, performers and riders throughout the years, however one aspect that stayed constant is that Cassandra and I remained together as Teazers.
 I performed alongside her for eight years and then she handed on the role of head Teazer to me.

 My Teazer role has developed over the years and the strongest connection occurred at the All Hallows Gathering in 2016 after the release from a situation that was, on reflection, draining the energies.
 The Teazer role needs total focus and dividing my energy between Morris dancing and Teazing did not work well.

 I now have two apprentice Teazers as well as new riders.
 All are doing extremely well and Boekka is going from strength to strength.
 This year is our 9th year of performance (as our team first formed while our ‘Oss was still Penglaz during 2010).
 I also have my own ‘Obby ‘Oss by the name of Morvargh (Cornish for Sea Horse).